tomicooler/zukebox/README.md

  - zukebox server:
     - simple REST api for sending/playing zuke(s) from YouTube
-    - downloads youtube-dl and keeps it up to date, see *$HOME/.cache/zukebox/bin*
+    - downloads ytdl (npm package) and keeps it up to date, see *$HOME/.cache/zukebox/npm*
-    - downloads music using youtube-dl, see *$HOME/.cache/zukebox/cache*
+    - get the stream url using ytdl and play the music using vlc

  - chrome extension:
     - an easy way to send zuke(s)